watsonjt/guix-installer/README.md

 		- Requires pin-set in grub, i.e. custom command/module that will call boot after getting pin and encrypting the setup_data 0 entry
 		- OR it could be implemented as hard-coded pin from the installer, risk is someone could extract it from the grub image.
 		- Maybe could put the pin in the mmaped BIOS keyboard buffer?
 Read it in initrd, and zero it out (can we write to it?)
-		- If the above cant be done, then the pin has to be entered twice, which defeats the purpose of this repo...
+		- If the above cant be done, then the pin has to be entered twice, which defeats the purpose of this repo... except for those of us with long passwords...
+	- TODO write a service/daemon that allows either direct or pin-based transfer to the programs that require the long password.
 - example folder has a system.scm config to see changes necessary to reconfigure
   - **DO NOT USE THIS TO INSTALL GUIX SYSTEM** it does not work...yet.